venuscupid/SoCool/README.txt

-This is project, code name: SoCool
+This is project, code name: SoCool.